millisami/shoulda_generator/README.markdown

 # Shoulda generators
+Fork of Shoulda Generator by technicalpickles modified to not generate the layout while generating shoulda_scaffold

 One night at a Boston Ruby hackfest, I finally got sick of using the Rails default generators, and then having to twiddle them to meet my needs and tastes.
 This includes using things like: